animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The Spring Data for Apache Geode XML namespace also supports `PARTITION` Regions.
+The Spring Data for GemFire XML namespace also supports `PARTITION` Regions.

 </div>